renzynx/bliss/.github/README.md

 - Invite only registration or disable registration completely.
 - Upload files, images, and videos.
-- Manage users, roles.
+- Manage users role.
 - Limit user quota.
 - Discord Embed customizer.
-- Download and delete files.
+- Download and delete files from the dashboard.
-- File preview.
 - Downloadable upload config for ShareX, Flameshot.
 - A view page for each file.
 - S3 support (AWS, DigitalOcean, etc.).
 - Easy installation with docker.
 - Easy to use admin panel.
+- Email verification.

 # Installing